 The CEC/Seabee Historical Foundation is a 501 (c) 3 non-profit organization whose purpose is to ensure the proud heritage and rich history of the Navy’s Civil Engineer Corps and the Navy’s military construction force, the Seabees, are properly documented, preserved and maintained.
 Public awareness of the contributions and accomplishments of the Seabees and the Civil Engineer Corps is a primary goal.
 Founded in September, 1991, the Foundation has a worldwide membership and all donations are tax deductible.

-See what is coming in the Fall 2014 Issue of the Seabee Quarterly!
+See what is coming in the Spring 2015 Issue of the Seabee Quarterly!

 CE1 Brian Nielsen of NMCB 3 receives the Lifesaving Medal Award for saving an unconscious man from burning to death

 SW1 Jesse Guardado welds material during a command post exercise held onboard NCBC Gulfport, MS